-It seems that Classic Works is thriving, and the improvement for all involved is clear, especially when you consider that Jaguar Land Rover's heritage operations had previously been spread across 14 different sites (and it all came together here without any job losses).
+It’s clear that Classic Works has thrived over the last year, raising the game, bringing in new suppliers and investing in new parts as well as upping the quality of existing parts.
+The improvement for all involved is clear, especially when you consider that Jaguar Land Rover's heritage operations had previously been spread across 14 different sites (and it all came together here without any job losses).
 We exit via the gift shop, of course, looking forward to the next visit.

 Find out more about Classic Works at the website here.